What is PENNSAID® (diclofenac sodium topical solution) 2% w/w?

-PENNSAID® (diclofenac sodium topical solution) 2% w/w is a nonsteroidal anti-inflammatory drug (NSAID) used for treating the pain of osteoarthritis of the knee(s).
+PENNSAID® (diclofenac sodium topical solution) 2% w/w is a nonsteroidal anti-inflammatory drug (NSAID) applied to the skin, used for treating the pain of osteoarthritis of the knee(s).

 IMPORTANT SAFETY INFORMATION

 What is the most important information I should know about PENNSAID?

 - NSAIDs can cause an increased risk of a heart attack or stroke that can lead to death.
 This risk may occur early in treatment and may increase with longer use and with increasing doses.

 - NSAIDs can cause an increased risk of bleeding, ulcers, and tears (perforation) of the esophagus, stomach and intestines.
 These events can occur at any time during use, without warning symptoms and may cause death.
 Elderly patients and patients with a history of ulcer disease or stomach or intestine bleeding are at greater risk for getting an ulcer or bleeding.